 The ideal cyclocross race bike is a road/mountain bike cross-polination: lightweight aluminum, carbon, steel or titanium frame; carbon fork; drop bars (for leverage on climbs, and for sprinting); integrated shifters/brake levers; 700c x 30-38c (1.2-1.5in) knobby tyres; mountain bike clipless pedals; and a double or single chainring (smaller than on a road bike) with guard.
 Mud clearance is a big issue; the fork and rear stays need room for mud to build up on the tyres without clogging.

 Frames and forks are tougher than on standard road bikes, top tubes are shorter and bottom brackets are often slightly higher.
-Disc brakes are now allowed for cyclocross racing, potentially giving powerful all-weather braking.
-Many racers still use linear-pull (V) brakes or cantilevers, which give plenty of power when set up right.
+Disc brakes are very popular for cyclocross racing giving powerful all-weather braking.
+Some racers still use linear-pull (V) brakes or cantilevers, which still offer plenty of power when set up right.
 Top-bar brake levers are often added for better control.

 Many cyclocross bikes play to their utility potential, with mudguard and rack mounts for commuting/weekend exploring work.
 There's also a growing number of crossover-style bikes, which trade race weight and jarring rigidity for a heavier and more forgiving chassis, often in smooth-riding steel.